haohu321/nuearn/README.md

 `brownie run scripts/deploy.py [--network ${YOUR_DESIRED_ETH_NETWORK}`

 ## To test with the toy index page:
-1. Inside the repor directory, run:
+1. Inside the repo directory nuearn/web/, run:
   `python -m SimpleHTTPServer 8000`

 2. In the browser, access localhost:8000